 Our Primary 1,4 and 7 children all complete the Scottish National Standardised Assessments on aspects of reading, writing and numeracy.
 The online assessments are specifically designed.
 If a child is experiencing difficulty, the questions will get easier, and if a child is doing well, the questions will become more challenging.
 There is no pass or fail.
 The assessments are as short as possible and are age and stage appropriate.
 There is no time limit and the children will not need to complete all the assessments at once.
-These new, nationally developed assessments provide teachers with further information on how each child is progressing and help in planning next steps in learning
+These new, nationally developed assessments provide teachers with further information on how each child is progressing and help in planning next steps in learning.

 Children's progress in literacy and numeracy, are updated and tracked termly.
 Our Senior Leadership Team discuss, monitor and evaluate this information with teaching staff.
-All children complete 'Learning Journals' which are shared with parents.